If you click on a link and make a purchase we may receive a small commission. Read our editorial policy.

 Here’s how to watch the How to Train Your Dragon franchise in chronological order:

 Note: 'How to Train Your Dragon: Homecoming' takes place after the majority of How to Train Your Dragon: The Hidden World, but before the movie’s epilogue.
-And while most of the series takes place within the span of two decades, Dreamworks Dragons: The Nine Realms takes place 1,300 years after The Hidden World.
+And while most of the series takes place within two decades, Dreamworks Dragons: The Nine Realms takes place 1,300 years after The Hidden World.

 In the case of Rescue Riders, the series is geared toward a younger audience than the majority of the DreamWorks Dragons franchise.
 Rescue Riders is intended for a preschool audience.
 This means the action and violence are less intense, and lighter themes are addressed.
-Additional narrative misalignments, such as the dragons communicating with speech, suggest Rescue Riders may be more closely related to the How to Train Your Dragon books than the movies (see below for more on the novels).
+Additional narrative misalignments, such as the dragons communicating with speech, suggest Rescue Riders may be more closely related to the How to Train Your Dragon books for early readers than the movies (see below for more on the novels).

 What actors star in How to Train Your Dragon?

 Additional main cast members include Astrid Hofferson, voiced by America Ferrera, and Fishlegs Ingerman, voiced by Christopher Mintz-Plasse.
-Other recurring characters are played by David Tennant (Spitelout Jorgensen and Ivar the Witless), Cate Blanchett (Valka), Kit Harington (Eret Son of Eret), Mae Whitman (Heather), F. Murray Abraham (Grimmel the Grisly), Mark Hamill (Alvin the Trecherous), Alfred Molina (Viggo) and Thomas F. Wilson (Bucket).
+Other recurring characters are played by David Tennant (Spitelout Jorgensen and Ivar the Witless), Cate Blanchett (Valka), Kit Harington (Eret Son of Eret), Mae Whitman (Heather), F. Murray Abraham (Grimmel the Grisly), Mark Hamill (Alvin the Treacherous), Alfred Molina (Viggo) and Thomas F. Wilson (Bucket).

 Some characters are played by different actors across the big and small screen entries of the series, like Snotlout Jorgensen (Jonah Hill and Zack Pearlman), Gobber the Belch (Craig Ferguson and Chris Edgerly), Ruffnut Thorston (Kristen Wiig and Andrée Vermeulen/Julie Marcus) and Stoick the Vast (Gerard Butler and Nolan North).